MrValentine7777/MGCustomDrawingPipeline/README.md

 - Show the connection between C# code and GPU operations
 - Serve as a learning resource for graphics programming beginners
 - Illustrate the benefits of using HiDef graphics profile over Reach
+- Showcase an organized, component-based architecture for rendering pipelines

 ## What You'll Learn
 - Creating and managing vertex and index buffers